-Achilles Tendon Tear or the rupture of the achilles tendon typically occurs while playing sports or from a misstep or from a heavy load pushoff.
+Achilles Tendon Tear or rupture of the achilles tendon typically occurs while playing sports or from a misstep or from a heavy load pushoff.
 A strong contraction of the muscle excessively loads the tendon and it results in a tear.
 The patient often describes the sensation that something struck the back of the leg.
 The patient typically feels a pop, pain is suddenly present, and walking is painful and the leg is weak.
 Over the next several days, the pain typically decreases a lot, but the weakness is severe and persistent unless treated.
 Achilles tendon injuries may be missed because of the lack of pain after the first few days.
 Treatment of achilles injuries in a delayed fashion (after several weeks) is more complicated than treating an acute tear, and typically may be only treated with surgery.

 While it is possible to treat this ruptured tendon without surgery, this may not be ideal.
 Surgical correction of the ruptured tendon may be recommendable and the advantages and disadvantages of surgical treatment will be reviewed in detail.

-The surgery is performed in order to regain as much as possible the normal strength of the Achilles during push off.
+The surgery is performed in order to regain as much as possible the normal strength and to prevent chronic pain.
 Regaining optimum strength depends on establishing the correct tension between the muscle and the tendon.

-Following the tendon repair no walking on the foot is permitted for two weeks, then walking is begun in a removable boot with wedges placed inside the boot.
-The design of this boot is important, and the positioning of the foot will be controlled in the first several weeks after surgery.
+Following the tendon repair, no walking is permitted for the first few days, then walking is begun in a removable boot with wedges placed inside the boot.
+The design of this boot is important, and the positioning of the foot will be controlled with wedges during the first several weeks after surgery.

 Repairing an Achilles Tendon Tear: PARS Achilles Jig System

-In the last 10 years, there have been significant, new developments in the operative treatment of complete Achilles tears (also known as ruptures).
+In the last 15 years, there have been significant, new developments in the operative treatment of complete Achilles tears (also known as ruptures).
 There are now minimally invasive options that use significantly smaller incisions.
 Combined with a jig that allows for percutaneous passage of the suture material, the risk of wound problems, including infection, is reduced.
-Given that the main risk of surgical treatment of Achilles ruptures is the healing of the incision itself, this minimally invasive technique is thought to decrease risk significantly.
+Given that the main risk of surgical treatment of achilles ruptures is the healing of the incision itself, this minimally invasive technique decreases that risk.